Compiler Options

 disabled

-Let the compiler insert and move DFB synchronization ops.
-When enabled, reserve/push may be refined to per-subblock granularity.
+Refine DFB reserve/push to per-subblock granularity, enabling pack_tile_block for contiguous subblocks.
 When disabled, user-placed reserve/push is preserved as written.

 --ttl-combine-pack-tiles / --no-ttl-combine-pack-tiles